NVIDIA/aistore/README.md

 ## Assorted Tips

-* To enable an optional AIStore authentication server, execute `$ CREDDIR=/tmp/creddir AUTHENABLED=true make deploy`.
+* To enable an optional AIStore authentication server, execute `$ AUTH_ENABLED=true make deploy`.
 For information on AuthN server, please see [AuthN documentation](cmd/authn/README.md).
 * In addition to AIStore - the storage cluster, you can also deploy [aisfs](cmd/aisfs/README.md) - to access AIS objects as files, and [AIS CLI](cmd/cli/README.md) - to monitor, configure and manage AIS nodes and buckets.
 * AIS CLI is an easy-to-use command-line management tool supporting a growing number of commands and options (one of the first ones you may want to try could be `ais show cluster` - show the state and status of an AIS cluster).
 The CLI is documented in the [readme](cmd/cli/README.md); getting started with it boils down to running `make cli` and following the prompts.
 * For more testing commands and options, please refer to the [testing README](ais/tests/README.md).